Financial Aid & Scholarships - Graduate

 Scholarships and awards

-Scholarship applications are available to currently enrolled students on the UWL Alumni & Friends Foundation Office website.
-This application (unless otherwise indicated) must be submitted to the UWL Foundation Office.
-Applications are submitted to various offices that offer scholarships based on academic majors; please refer to the scholarship website.
-The deadline for scholarship applications is February 1 each year.
-Scholarships and awards are announced during college and general events the last week in April.
-Visit the University of Wisconsin-La Crosse Foundation, Inc. for information about the scholarships they administer or call 608.785.8760.
+UWL Foundation Scholarship applications are available to currently enrolled students or admitted incoming students through the UWL Alumni & Friends Foundation.1 All applications (unless otherwise indicated) must be submitted to the UWL Foundation Office.
+The deadline for these applications is February 1 each year.
+Scholarships and awards are typically announced during the last week in April.
+For additional information, visit the Scholarship Resource Center's UWL Foundation scholarships or call 608.785.8760.

 Further resources